cookiengineer/cookie.engineer/weblog/articles/synaptics-touchpad-on-linux.md

 coordinate system, and are applied inside the constraining `Edges` around the `Area`.

+There's actually a good reason for this to be defined that way.
+The `Edge` Options are necessary to define Areas for `Edge Scrolling` that allows to scroll the Mouse Wheel on the side or on the top/bottom.

+The `Area` Options define the Touch/Tap areas on the Touchpad, so that it's possible to just instead use Two-Finger Taps and/or Three-Finger Swipes, Scrolling or Middle Clicks.

-The complete coordinate system is defined as the following:
+The coordinate system is defined as the following (using the default configuration values as an example):

 - `LeftEdge = 1310` means `0%` to left edge
 - `RightEdge = 4826` means `100%` to left edge